hadedeji10k/zuri-crud/README.md

 ---

-To UPDATE a data send a PATCH request with the ID of the data you want to update as parameter to https://zuri-node-crud.herokuapp.com/data/id
+To UPDATE a data send a PATCH request with the ID of the data you want to update as parameter to https://zuri-node-crud.herokuapp.com/data/id with the data as same as the create datas

 ---